perlindgren/syncrim/README.md

   - Load new model.
 Potentially a model editor.
 (For now models are exported in `json` format offering relatively easy editing but a graphical editor is of course better).
 Re-load of altered `json` is implemented, but no file selector.

-- The simulator state is current consisting of `Vec<u32>` where each signal amounts to a `u32` value.
+- The simulator state is current consisting of `Vec<Signal>` where each signal amounts to a `u32` value.
 Here we can think of some sort of bit-vector representation.

 - Topological order may be incorrect in case of register to register dependencies without intermittent combinatorial components.